How to Become an Occupational Therapy Assistant or Aide

 Occupational therapy assistants must pass the NBCOT exam to use the title “Certified Occupational Therapy Assistant” (COTA).
 They must also take continuing education classes to maintain their certification.

-The American Occupational Therapy Association also offers a number of specialty certifications for occupational therapy assistants who want to demonstrate their specialized level of knowledge, skills, and abilities in specialized areas of practice such as low vision or feeding, eating and swallowing.
+The American Occupational Therapy Association also offers a number of specialty certifications for occupational therapy assistants who want to demonstrate their specialized level of knowledge, skills, and abilities in specialized areas of practice such as low vision or feeding, eating, and swallowing.

-Occupational therapy aides are not regulated.
+Occupational therapy aides are not regulated by state law.

 Some occupational therapy assistants and aides advance by gaining additional education and becoming occupational therapists.
 A small number of occupational therapist “bridge” education programs are designed to qualify occupational therapy assistants to advance and become therapists.